 It's also important that you carry on breastfeeding or expressing regularly from each boob.
 If you don’t, there's a chance that your boobs can become painful and engorged.

-Before introducing formula feeds into your baby's routine, you should speak to your health visitor.
+Before introducing formula feeds into your baby's routine, you should speak to your family doctor/and or health visitor.

-If you'd like to give your baby infant formula in a bottle alongside breastfeeding, it’s recommended that you introduce them to formula gradually.
-Not only does this give your body time to reduce the amount of milk it makes, but it also allows your little one's digestive system plenty of time to adjust.
+If you'd like to give your baby formula in a bottle alongside breastfeeding, it’s recommended that you introduce them to formula gradually.
+Not only does this give time for your body to reduce the volume amount of breast milk it produces but it also allows your little one's digestive system plenty of time to adjust.

 If you're introducing formula feeds because you're going back to work, it can help to start combination feeding a few weeks in advance.
 Establishing a good combination feeding schedule can help you get into the swing of your new routine.